jundalisay/superb/content/en/maharlika/laws/epira/chapter-2b.md

 Constitution and existing laws.

-## SEC.
-24. Distribution Wheeling Charge
+## Section 24.
+Distribution Wheeling Charge

 The distribution wheeling charges of distribution utilities shall be filed with and approved by the ERC pursuant to Paragraph (f) of Section 43 hereof.

-## SEC.25.
+## Section25.
 Retail Rate

 The retail rates charged by distribution utilities for the supply of electricity in their captive market shall be subject to regulation by the ERC based on the principle of full recovery of prudent and reasonable economic costs incurred, or such other principles that will promote efficiency as may be determined by the ERC.Every distribution utility shall identify and segregate in its bills to end-users the components of the retail rate, as defined in this Act.

-## SEC.
-26. Distribution Related Businesses
+## Section 26.
+Distribution Related Businesses

 Distribution utilities may, directly or indirectly, engage in any related business undertaking which maximizes the utilization of their assets: Provided, That a portion of the net income derived from such undertaking utilizing assets which form part of the rate base shall be used to reduce its distribution wheeling charges as determined by the ERC.
 Provided, further, That such portion of net income used to reduce their distribution wheeling charges shall not exceed fifty percent
 (50%) of the net income derived from such undertaking: Provided, finally, That separate accounts are maintained for each business undertaking to ensure that the distribution business shall neither subsidize in any way such business undertaking nor encumber its distribution assets in any way to support such business.

-## SEC.
-27. Franchising Power in the Electric Power Sector
+## Section 27.
+Franchising Power in the Electric Power Sector

 The power to grant franchises to persons engaged in the transmission and distribution of electricity shall be vested exclusively in the Congress of the Philippines and all laws inconsistent with this Act particularly, but not limited to, Section 43 of PD 269, otherwise known as the “National Electrification Decree”, are hereby deemed repealed or modified accordingly: Provided, That all existing franchises shall be allowed to their full term: Provided,